 Descriptive Analytics

 This type focuses on summarizing historical data to understand what has happened in the past.
-For example, analyzing sales data to determine monthly revenue trends.
+For example, analyzing last quarter’s sales figures to identify trends.

 Diagnostic Analytics